FAQ’s with Larry Vickers

 2. What is your ideal carbine setup?

-For a carbine recently I have been using a Daniel Defense M4 with Omega X extended rail with a Vltor IMOD buttstock, DD fixed rear sight, Aimpoint Micro using the DD mount, and a Surefire X300 mounted at the 12 oclock position in front of the fixed front sight.
+For a carbine recently I have been using a Bravo Company with their new prototype rail with a Vltor IMOD buttstock, DD fixed rear sight, Aimpoint Micro using the DD mount, and a Surefire X300 mounted at the 12 oclock position in front of the fixed front sight.
 For a sling I use my signature model VCAS Blue Force Gear sling in the padded format.
 I use the DD stubby vertical grip and leverage it to activate the X300 with my support hand thumb.
 This setup works great firing from the left or right shoulder.
-Last but not least I used a DD hammer forged pencil barrel to cut weight.
-This setup makes for a great carbine and may come to life in a slightly modified format as the Vickers Tactical carbine from Daniel Defense.
-Unlike others who have made 3 or 4 signature rifles with several different companies competing against each other for the same market share this rifle will only be available from Daniel Defense.
-They have treated me very well since I have on board as a consultant and so i am repaying them with a signature carbine exclusive to them.

 3. What holster should I bring to your class?